polyglot-compiler/JLang/README.md

 - [JDK 7](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html) is required to compile programs with JLang, since we target Java 7.
 Be sure that the `JDK7` environment variable is defined and points to the JDK 7 home directory.
 When trying to run programs compiled with JLang you will need to set the `JAVA_HOME` environment variable to this value as well (see the test suite Makefile for an example of how to execute JLang-compiled binaries).

 - [LLVM](http://llvm.org) and [Clang](https://clang.llvm.org) are needed to build the runtime and create binaries from Java programs.
 JLang is tested with version 5.0.1, which you can download [here](http://releases.llvm.org/download.html#5.0.1).
 It may be possible to install through a package manager (e.g., `sudo apt install llvm && sudo apt install clang`).
 After installation be sure that `llc --version` (for example) and `clang++ --version` report consistent versions.
 You may have to alter your PATH to pick the right version, especially on a Mac for which a version of `Clang` comes bundled with the command line developer tools.
+If your clang binary is not named `clang++`, then you must define its name with the `CLANG` environment variable.

 - The [Boehm-Demers-Weiser garbage collector](http://www.hboehm.info/gc/) is also required for creating binaries.
 JLang is tested with version 7.6.4, which you can download [here](http://www.hboehm.info/gc/gc_source/) or install through a package manager (`brew install boehmgc`).
 A typical install from source looks like this: `./configure && make && make install`.
 Note that the garbage collector depends on [libatomic_ops](https://github.com/ivmai/libatomic_ops), which is often available through a package manager.